datacarpentry/python-ecology-lesson/07-putting-it-all-together.md

 ## Putting it all together

+## Learning Objectives

+* Import the pyplot toolbox to create figures in Python.

 Up to this point, we have walked through tasks that are often involved in handling and processing data using the workshop ready cleaned
 files that we have provided.
 In this wrap-up exercise, we will perform